whyrsm/Tdrive/docs/20251228_project_overview.md

-# TDrive
+# Telebox

 A Google Drive-like web application that uses Telegram as the storage backend.
 Users authenticate with their Telegram account and manage files stored in their Telegram "Saved Messages".

 ## Overview

-TDrive provides a familiar file manager interface while leveraging Telegram's unlimited cloud storage.
+Telebox provides a familiar file manager interface while leveraging Telegram's unlimited cloud storage.
 Each user's files remain in their own Telegram account, ensuring privacy and eliminating storage costs.

 ## Architecture